-I have lived in Japan and been coming and going for some 25 years or so, and can discuss some aspects of the culture with not too high a degree of idioc.
+I have lived in Japan and been coming and going for some 25 years or so, and can discuss some aspects of the culture with not too high a degree of idiocy.
 I'm not very good at categorical statements, though...
 As I speak Japanese well enough (I'm a translator), I am comfortable visiting places like Japanese-style pubs where everything is in Japanese--that may or not be of interest as you may feel left out if you don't speak any Japanese...or it could be a great opportunity if you do.

 Rooms will be available in the house we are renovating, with either a bed or a Japanese futon.
 Due to corona-virus, GP may eat with work-awayers as Hiroko's mother would be particularly susceptible if she got it.
 Breakfast tends to be Western-style, with bread, eggs, salad, etc., while dinner is usually Japanese-style, so miso-soup, fish, rice and side dishes.

-Both cities offer plenty to do for sight-seeing and there are plenty of sources of information online about them.
 As we've been in the area for several years, we can give some good recommendations of things to do.
-Both locations offer easy access to nature as well.
 In terms of transport, I have several bikes and both locations are well-served by bus and then train/subway.
 You may also have access to our vehicles, depending on the situation.

 Hokkaido is well-known for quality food and Otaru in particular for fish, so you can expect to eat some good sushi/sashimi.
 The property in Otaru is close to the ocean and a hiking trail up to a bluff overlooking it.
 As the port for this part of Hokkaido, Otaru has a relatively long history and is very popular for the architecture and small shops and walking street.
 Our property is right next to the largest private botanical garden in Japan.